 Homeownership just can’t compare to coliving at Common.
-With Common, you can live in a major U.S. city (New York, LA, San Francisco, Chicago, Washington, D.C., or Seattle) at a reasonable price, with all the perks you can dream of.
+With Common, you can live in a major U.S. city (New York, LA, San Francisco, Chicago, or Washington, D.C.) at a reasonable price, with all the perks you can dream of.

 At one all-inclusive rate, you get your own fully furnished, private bedroom, beautiful shared spaces, and amenities like a rooftop deck, 24-hour gym, and smart TV.
 You can expect free in-unit laundry, free weekly cleanings, free household essentials (toilet paper!), and utilities to be included in your rent.